Never mind the closing ceremony - here's British music

 So, to cheer ourselves up, we think it’s time for a musical Britain tour, zigzagging around the country to some of the UK’s musical landmarks.
 There’s obviously London, with Abbey Road and the Roundhouse, Liverpool for the Cavern Club and Penny Lane, and Manchester for anything to do with the Stone Roses, but we’re going off the beaten track a bit with a look at some of the lesser-known UK music landmarks (and Glastonbury):

-Stay: Glenmore Caravan and Camping Park is just eight miles from Giant’s Causeway and is a spacious site with pitches for tents, tourers and motorhomes, a fishing lake on site and views to Isla and the Mull of Kintyre.
-There’s a bar and restaurant at the park for some Irish food and Irish music, and it’s open all year round.
-Bag a pitch from £20 a night.
+Stay : Glenmore Caravan and Camping Park is just eight miles from Giant’s Causeway and is a spacious site with pitches for tents, tourers and motorhomes, a fishing lake on site and views to Isla and the Mull of Kintyre.
+There’s a bar and restaurant at the park for some Irish food and Irish music: bag a pitch (on site, not at bar) from £16 a night.

-Stay: We have over 60 sites within 20 miles of Leeds: make it a West Yorkshire break with a stay at Rudding Holiday Park in nearby Harrogate, two miles away from the town and a former winner of the AA Best Campsite in Britain award.
+Stay : We have dozens of sites within 20 miles of Leeds: make it a West Yorkshire break with a stay at Rudding Holiday Park in nearby Harrogate, two miles away from the town and a former winner of the AA Best Campsite in Britain award.
 This is one to stay for a while at after you get back from kneeling reverently outside the university: there’s a pub, outdoor pool, golf course and restaurant among lashings of other facilities.
 Pitches start from £16 a night.

-Glastonbury: It’s more mainstream now than off the beaten track, but a look at British music in recent years has to include the mud baths and tunes of the Glastonbury Festival, going strong since the 1970s and with headline acts over the years including David Bowie, The Cure, Neil Young, Radiohead and U2.
-There was no Glasto in 2012, following tradition of letting the site lie fallow once every five years, but it’s all geared up to start again in 2013, with tickets on sale from 17 October.
+Glastonbury : It’s more mainstream now than off the beaten track, but a look at British music in recent years has to include the mud baths and tunes of the Glastonbury Festival , going strong since the 1970s and with headline acts over the years including David Bowie, The Cure, Neil Young, Radiohead and U2.
+There was no Glasto in 2012, following tradition of letting the site lie fallow once every five years, but it starts again in 2013, with tickets on sale from 17 October.

-Stay: Avoid the muddy thousands and stay at a Glastonbury site a few miles from the festival, with no wandering around in a daze wondering which of the identical £9.99 tents is yours.
-Try an E-den camping cabin at Middlewick Farm just four miles away with a double bed, private shower room and barbecue from £60 a night, or park a tent, caravan or motorhome at The Cross Keys Inn six miles away, from £14.75 a night.
+Stay : Avoid the muddy thousands and stay at a Glastonbury site a few miles from the festival, with no wandering around in a daze wondering which of the identical £9.99 tents is yours.
+Try an E-den camping cabin at Middlewick Farm just four miles away with a double bed, private shower room and barbecue from £60 a night.

 Finally, if you’re going to a site where campfires are allowed, remember to get the guitar out and croon that non-British but very campfire-and-camping song, Johnny Cash’s Burning Ring of Fire.
 Sorry.
 I’ll get me coat…